hEDS, HSD, and Connective Tissue Disorder Evaluations

-Whether you’re exploring hypermobile Ehlers-Danlos syndrome (hEDS) or another connective tissue disorder, genetic counseling and testing can help clarify possible causes and guide next steps for care and management.
+Whether you're exploring hypermobile Ehlers-Danlos syndrome (hEDS), hypermobility spectrum disorder (HSD), or another connective tissue disorder, I provide a structured clinical evaluation, help clarify your diagnosis, and guide next steps for care and management.

 Services Include:

-Connective Tissue Disorder Assessment – Review for other forms of EDS and related syndromes
+Connective Tissue Disorder Workup: Review for other forms of EDS and related syndromes

 What You Can Expect